mdaley/lein-memcached/README.md

 A Leiningen plugin to run an in-memory instance of memcached using Thimbleware's jmemcache-daemon.
 Useful for testing purposes.

+Does not behave correctly for expiry, only to be used to test get, add, delete and set.
+For binary mode the client will need to be set to ClientMode/Static to work.

 ## Usage

 Add `[lein-memcached "0.1.0"]` to the `:plugins` vector of your project.